 As a member of Holland & Knight's Consumer Protection Defense and Compliance Team, Mr. Goodrich possesses significant experience defending clients in consumer protection regulatory investigations, developing effective regulatory compliance programs, and navigating the array of regulations and laws applicable to financial institutions that advertise and offer consumer financial services and products.
 He has defended multiple clients subject to investigations and inquiries by the Consumer Financial Protection Bureau (CFPB), Federal Trade Commission (FTC), U.S. Department of Justice (DOJ), and state attorneys general and consumer protection-oriented agencies.

 Mr. Goodrich regularly assists financial services clients engaged in product development to analyze and understand potential regulatory compliance obligations, as well as to develop practical and efficient regulatory risk mitigation strategies.
 He has an intimate and working knowledge of multiple federal and state consumer protection statutes, including the Fair Credit Reporting Act (FCRA), Dodd-Frank Wall Street Reform and Consumer Protection Act.
-He also is well-versed in advising on unfair, deceptive, or abusive acts or practices, aka UDAAPs), Federal Trade Commission Act (FTCA), Fair Debt Collection Practices Act (FDCPA), Credit Repair Organizations Act (CROA), Telemarketing Sales Rule (TSR) and Equal Credit Opportunity Act (ECOA).
+He also is well-versed in advising on unfair, deceptive, or abusive acts or practices (UDAAPs), Federal Trade Commission Act (FTCA), Fair Debt Collection Practices Act (FDCPA), Credit Repair Organizations Act (CROA), Telemarketing Sales Rule (TSR) and Equal Credit Opportunity Act (ECOA).
 Mr. Goodrich actively monitors and assesses regulatory developments in the ever-evolving consumer protection space to provide clients with targeted, forward-thinking and practical counsel.

 During law school, Mr. Goodrich was the editor-in-chief of the Boston University International Law Journal.
-In addition, Mr. Goodrich participated in the Phillip C. Jessup International Law Moot Court competition, in which his team won the First Place Memorial Award.
+He also participated in the Phillip C. Jessup International Law Moot Court competition, in which his team won the First Place Memorial Award.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.